oracle/truffleruby/doc/contributor/updating-ruby.md

 rm -rf ~/tmp/ruby-$VERSION
 ```

+Ensure that currently supported MRI version is installed this way too.

 `ruby-build` does not keep the build directory
 (required as `RUBY_BUILD_DIR` for `tool/import-mri-files.sh`),
 so one needs the extra `ruby-install` command when using `ruby-build`.